 This area of inquiry promotes the study of literary and cultural relations embodied in works by authors from the United States and across the Americas.

 One of the reasons for having Area Directors is to guide members in the process of submitting their conference proposals and ensure a reasonable mix of panels, roundtables, and workshops that don’t unnecessarily duplicate each other’s content.
 The flow of ideas can often frustrate those submitting proposals to NeMLA as much as Area Chairs, both of whom strive to determine the best fit within the larger conference structure for the issues being explored.
-A key factor in deciding whether a panel belongs in the US and Transnational/Diaspora Studies Area is the ratio of content to medium present in the description.
+A key factor in deciding whether a panel belongs in the American and Diaspora Studies Area is the ratio of content to medium present in the description.
 Panels examining issues of medium more than content traditionally have been assigned to the Cultural Studies and Media Studies Area of the conference.
 Comics and Graphic Novels along with Film and Television can often present a dilemma in considering this ratio.
 These forms defy an easy distinction between content and medium.
 Secondary area designations exist to alleviate this problem.
 They allow panel chairs to highlight the emphasis of their sessions, the primary area designation indicating the main focus of the session and the secondary a related but subordinate area of interest, and ensure a range of quality papers that examine both content and medium in relation to their topic.
 Digital texts also present a challenge for traditional classification schemes, but the current system still does an admirable job of evaluating and placing proposals in the area for which they are best suited.

 Over the years NeMLA has grown considerably and this has made conference submissions quite competitive.
 Area Chairs review panel submissions to ensure quality, variety, and appropriateness.
 Sometimes a panel proposal does not contain enough description to allow potential presenters a reasonable context for submitting their papers or it might focus so closely on one issue that it might not attract enough submissions to create a panel.
 The best proposals are broad enough to encourage a wide range of submissions on the topic but are narrow enough to allow proper contextualization.
 They also provide a few examples of the questions and issues you envision your panel exploring.
 On occasion there may be significant overlap between panel topics forcing Area Chairs to choose one panel over another.
 If this is the case, another member of the NeMLA Board of Directors will be consulted and options discussed for either choosing one of the two panels or contacting chairs about the possibility of serving as co-chairs of one session.